 The course doesn't have any special prerequisites except for the standard probability courses.

-There will be 5 home assignments which will constitute 40% of the final grade.
-The final exam will account for the remaining 60%.
-The exam will be conducted in one of the computer classes with no Internet access.
-Python environment will be preinstalled.
-All necessary manuals and reference material will be provided.
+There will be 5 home assignments which will constitute 50% of the final grade.
+The final take-home exam will account for the remaining 50%.

 Course contents